Nodeactyl/Nodeactyl/README.md

 While this was originally meant to work with Discord.js, it will work with any of NodeJS librarys, such as socket.io and more!.

+`Stars are very much appreciated <3, i would really appreciate if you find this project useful to please share with your frends :)`

 ## Installation
 ```javascript
 npm install nodeactyl